 Lowell Traffic Accidents

 Lowell, MA is a city located in Middlesex County.
 It is the fourth-largest city in the state of Massachusetts and has a population of 108,861 people.
 The city has been incorporated since 1826 and was one of the birthplaces of the Industrial Revolution in the United States.
-The city is conveniently located near Andover, Tewksbury, Billerica, Lexington and Cambridge and it is reachable via U.S. Route 3, Interstate 495, Interstate 93 and Routes 3A and 38; as well as Routes 110, 113, and 133.
+The city is conveniently located near Andover, Tewksbury, Billerica, Lexington, and Cambridge and it is reachable via U.S. Route 3, Interstate 495, Interstate 93 and Routes 3A and 38; as well as Routes 110, 113, and 133.

 In 2010, the Massachusetts Department of Transportation released a report based on RMV crash data collected between 2006 and 2008.
-Pedestrian accident and bicycle accident data was also collected between 2002 and 2008.
+Pedestrian accident and bicycle accident data were also collected between 2002 and 2008.
 Based on the information, three intersections in Lowell were identified as among the most dangerous in the state.

 - Varnum Avenue & Veterans of Foreign Wars Highway, where 127 total collisions occurred.